Eban Goodstein: Writing

 Goodstein's writing has appeared in a number of journals, and his research has been featured in The Chronicle of Higher Education, The Economist, The New York Times, Scientific American, Time, and USA Today.
-He is the author of a college textbook, Economics and the Environment now in its 7th edition, as well as The Trade-off Myth: Fact and Fiction about Jobs and the Environment.
-His most recent book is Fighting for Love in the Century of Extinction: How Passion and Politics Can Stop Global Warming.
+He is the author of three books: a college textbook, Economics and the Environment now in its 10th edition; The Trade-off Myth: Fact and Fiction about Jobs and the Environment. and Fighting for Love in the Century of Extinction: How Passion and Politics Can Stop Global Warming.